 If you’re interested in using a waterproof mattress liner check below for a great price.
 You can choose from a twin-size all the way up to a king-size mattress liner, it just depends on the size you need for your cage.

-- COMPLETE ALLERGEN BARRIER PROTECTION: If you wake up congested, it could be allergens in your...
+- ADVANCED ALLERGY PROTECTION: If you wake up congested, it could be your bedding.
+Our mattress...

 A Tarp, or tarpaulin, is an extremely strong and waterproof sheet that’s usually made out of plastic.